-- 1. Red overheat failure - a.
+1. Red overheat failure

+a.
 You have air-pockets in your system.
 Open the bleeder valves located on the Alde®.
-After sufficiently bleeding the Alde®, disconnect the 12v power supply line going into the Alde® control center and allow it to sit for at least 5 minutes. - 2.
-Insufficient hot water - a.
-Adjust your mixing valve (located underneath the sink near Alde®) by turning the valve towards the "+" symbol, allowing more hot water to enter the mixing valve.
+After sufficiently bleeding the Alde®, disconnect the 12v power supply line going into the Alde® control center and allow it to sit for at least 5 minutes.

+2. Insufficient hot water

+a.
+Adjust your mixing valve (located underneath the bed near the Alde® boiler) by turning the valve towards the "+" symbol, allowing more hot water to enter the mixing valve.